-- 1.2.1 The aim of regeneration is to enhance the appearance and quality of the estate while also protecting and promoting a sense of pride in the community by: - providing homes to meet the needs of local people and provide additional homes to meet the needs of the wider city; - creating greener cleaner communities and improving the quality and use of open space; - improving local shops and amenities for residents. - Improving social and economic opportunities for residents. - 1.2.2 The regeneration of the estate should include the following principles: - An overall increase in housing density to (i) make best use of land; and (ii) to provide homes to meet the needs of local people in terms of tenure, type and accessibility. - The regeneration will deliver quality homes which are safe, warm, affordable and environmentally friendly. - Residents' desires to remain in their community are accommodated.
-Consideration will be given to both the impact of the loss of the existing home and of the impact of moving on residents. - Connect and integrate Podsmead with the wider area. - 1.2.3 This SPD provides guidance that reflects the above principles and aims to capture the benefits of new development and regeneration.
+1.2.1 The aim of regeneration is to promote a sense of pride in the community by transforming the appearance and quality of the estate by:

+- providing homes to meet the needs of local people; - creating greener cleaner communities and improving the quality and use of open space; - improving local shops and amenities for residents.

+1.2.2 Ideally, the regeneration of the estate should include the following principles:

+- An overall increase in housing density to (i) make best use of land; and (ii) to enable market dwellings to crosssubsidise the provision of new affordable homes as appropriate. - The regeneration will deliver quality homes which are safe, warm, affordable and environmentally friendly. - Residents' desires to remain in their community are accommodated.

+1.2.3 This SPD provides guidance that reflects the above principles and aims to capture the benefits of new development and regeneration by:

+- improving the environment for all residents; - broadening the mix of housing to include a range of tenures; - improving community and retail facilities; - improving open space; and - integrating the estates into the wider area and the City as a whole.